jfmercer/simple-webpack-app/README.md

 Using jQuery and Mustache, our app now has a reusable button component.
 However, our `main.js` file has ballooned up to 292K!
 Surely there is a way to shrink this . . .

+### Step Eight, Part II: Split off button chunk

+Using webpack's `require.ensure`, we can split off our fat button from `main.js`.
+Now, `main.js` has "lost weight" because the jQuery code was split off into our button chunk (`1.1.js`).
+This blurs the line between our relatively volatile application code and our relatively stable vendor code.
+Could we cleanly separate vendor and application code and, at the same time, reduce the size of our application?
+Hmm . . .